unparalleled-js/docs-1/docs/connectors/netsuite.md

 The get all standard objects action will return the entire list of records of the selected record type in your NetSuite.

 ### Configuring the get all standard objects action
 To carry out a get all standard object action, we would first need to tell the recipe exactly what standard object category you want to retrieve.
-Filtering this list of records can be done using formula mode and `where` filters.
+The output of this action will be a list containing all records in your NetSuite instance.
+You can then filtering this list of records using `.where` methods in formula mode in downstream actions.
 [Find out more here](/formulas/array-list-formulas.html#where)

 ![Get all standard objects](~@img/connectors/netsuite/get-all-standard-objects.png) *Configuring the get all standard objects action*